 Lyme-killing plants: According to the report, herbs like samento, banderol, andrographis, Japanese knotweed/resveratrol, smilax, cat's claw, and Stephania all target a Lyme and related tick-borne infection.
 Be sure to talk to a doctor knowledgeable in integrative medicine for more info on taking these herbs as treatment.

 Have tea time: Green tea compounds, along with curcumin, a component of the spice turmeric, are known to reduce oxidative stress and help aid in traditional antibiotic treatment.

 Get tested for deficiencies: Zinc, B, and D vitamin deficiencies could slow down recovery from Lyme disease, so be sure to ask your doctor to test for these, and improve your diet or supplement accordingly to bring your numbers up to healthy levels.

 Probiotics: Probiotic foods may help replenish beneficial bacteria in the gut that are wiped out by antibiotic Lyme disease treatment.
 Organic yogurt, kefir, and even fermented vegetables are good sources of probiotics.

 Exercise: Even small concentrations of oxygen can help destroy Lyme bacteria in the body.
-Although Lyme typically zaps people's energy, intense exercise during and after treatment can help keep the disease at bay.
+Although Lyme typically zaps people's energy, intense exercise during and after treatment can help keep the disease and infection at bay.